ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

              Concat as Concat.ByteString

-Thus, indefinite libraries can be thought of parametrized modules, where the actual parameters are computed automatically by wiring up signatures with similarly named module implementations.
+Thus, indefinite libraries can be thought of parametrized modules, but rather than explicitly specifying each parameter, it is implicitly specified with module namespaces.
 This process of determining the explicit instantiations is called **mix-in linking**.

 An indefinite library can be instantiated to various degrees.